theaog/spirit/README.md

 The main features require Pro licensing to help support the development of the project.
 Licensing information can be found running `./spirit pro --info`

-You can buy a license directly from the CLI `./spirit pro --buy`
+You can buy a license directly from the CLI `./spirit buy`

 You can use Spirit free tools:
 - banner